Steward Health Care: Business model

 Steward operates a for-profit health system generally consistent with the widely used model of integrated care, in which health systems acquire or otherwise affiliate with a diverse range of health services in order to keep patients in-system and avoid referrals to other providers where possible.
 Steward's services encompass emergency care, inpatient and outpatient care of various specialties, primary care, a physician network, and health insurance.

 For much of its existence, Steward has funded domestic and international expansion through both debt and sale-leaseback transactions.
 A significant amount of both types of transactions have involved Steward's largest landlord, Medical Properties Trust (MPT), a healthcare real estate investment trust (REIT).
 The company has largely financed its expansions retroactively by purchasing other health systems or individual hospitals and subsequently selling their newly acquired facilities' real estate to MPT, thereby recouping significant percentages of the cost of the acquisitions.
 For example, Steward's first interstate expansion saw it purchase eight hospitals from Community Health Systems in 2017 for $311 million.
 Shortly thereafter, the real estate of the hospitals was sold to MPT for $301.3 million – bringing the immediate cost of the hospitals down to $10.6 million (not including resulting lease obligations).
 The vast majority of the system's real estate today belongs to MPT, with some exceptions such as in Massachusetts, where in 2022 MPT split the properties 50/50 with Macquarie Asset Management of Australia.

 To some degree, Steward directly manages significant financial transactions of its hospitals at the corporate level, though the extent to which they exert this influence is not entirely clear.
 One hospital's president reported, as part of a state investigation, that as hospitals fell into debt, Steward's corporate offices were in control of which vendors would be paid with what funds the hospital had.

 Services

 Steward Health Care directly manages a network of hospitals across several states.
-In addition, it comprises several subsidiaries which manage different aspects of its integrated healthcare model:
+In addition, it comprised several subsidiaries which manage different aspects of its integrated healthcare model: